programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 	}, undefined, function ( error ) {console.error( error );} );

 ```
-Save and reload and you should see 5 models.
-Number 6 is out of camera view.
+Save and reload and you should see 5 models (Figure 20).
+You will have to move around to see the sixth.

-{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-10.png" alt="Five jar models sit on a map of Papua." caption="Figure 10.
+{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-20.png" alt="Five jar models sit on a map of Papua." caption="Figure 20.
 Webpage with six jars from Papua, but one is out of camera range." %}

 Note that if you change 'let piecescale = ratio;' to 'let piecescale = ratio*2;' the vessels become bigger, but some will overlap.